-- C. Driver Seat - The driver's seat supplied by the body manufacturer shall be a high back seat.
+C. Driver Seat

+- 1. The driver's seat supplied by the body manufacturer shall be a high back seat.
 The seat back shall be adjustable to 15 degrees minimum, without requiring the use of tools.
 The seat shall be equipped with a head restraint to accommodate a 5th percentile female to a 95th percentile adult male, as defined in FMVSS No. 208, Occupant Crash Protection. - 2.
-Type A buses may utilize the standard driver's seat provided by the chassis manufacturer. - D. Driver Restraint System
+Type A buses may utilize the standard driver's seat provided by the chassis manufacturer.

+D. Driver Restraint System

 A Type 2 lap/shoulder belt shall be provided for the driver.
 On buses where the driver's seat and upper anchorage for the shoulder belt are both attached to the body structure, a driver's seat with an integrated Type 2 lap/shoulder belt may be substituted.
-On buses where the driver's seat and upper anchorage for the shoulder belt are separately attached to both body and chassis structures (i.e., one attached to the chassis and the other attached to the body), a driver's seat with an integrated Type 2 lap/shoulder belt shoulder belt are separately attached to the body), a driver's seat with an integrated Type 2 lap/shoulder belt should be used.
+On buses where the driver's seat and upper anchorage for the shoulder belt are separately attached to both body and chassis structures (i.e., one attached to the chassis and the other attached to the body), a driver's seat with an integrated Type 2 lap/shoulder belt should be used.

 The assembly shall be equipped with an emergency locking retractor for the continuous belt system.
 On all buses except Type A that are equipped with a standard chassis manufacturer's driver's seat, the lap portion of the belt system shall be guided or anchored to prevent the driver from sliding sideways under the belt system.
-The lap/ shoulder belt shall be designed to allow for easy adjustment in order to fit properly and to effectively protect drivers varying in size from 5th percentile adult female to 95th percentile adult male.
+The lap/shoulder belt shall be designed to allow for easy adjustment in order to fit properly and to effectively protect drivers varying in size from 5th percentile adult female to 95th percentile adult male.

 E. Each bus shall be equipped with a durable webbing cutter having a full width handgrip and a protected, replaceable or non-corrodible blade.
-The required belt cutter shall be mounted in a location accessible to the seated driver in an easily detachable manner.
+The required webbing cutter shall be mounted in a location accessible to the seated driver in an easily detachable manner.